Special offer

 What to include in a welcome letter

-• Welcome statement
+• welcome message statement

-• Employee’s start date and time
+• employee’s start date and time

-• Workplace dress code
+• workplace dress code policies

-• Work schedule
+• work schedule

-• General information about their department
+• general information about their department

-• Contact information for their manager
+• contact information for their manager

 How to write a welcome letter